mcpcpc/mcpcpc.github.io/_drafts/2020-01-04-linode-plan9.md

 ## Installation
 *   With the VM powered off, start Rescue Mode.
 *   Once in Rescue Mode, download your installation media and copy it to your Installer disk.
+Refer to one of the 9front mirrors for the latest image [^2].

     ```
     wget http://9front.org/iso/9front-8013.d9e940a768d1.amd64.iso.gz -q -O -| funzip | dd of=/dev/sda